martinkearn/Content/Docs/bot-builder-deploy-az-cli.md

 1. Locate the **botFilePath** and copy it's value.
 1. Locate the **botFileSecret** and copy it's value.

-### Update the local app settings for the new bot file and secret
+### Update the local app settings for the new .bot file secret and path
 You must now edit your project to reference the new .bot file and it's secret.
 1. In the existing bot project, open your settings file.
 For C# this will be `appsettings.json`, for JavaScript this will be `.env`
 1. Set the value of `botFilePath` to reflect the **botFilePath** you copied earlier from the App Settings in Azure